Engineering and Computer Science Internships in Australia

 A Working Holiday Visa is required for this program.
 Information about the visa process will be sent to enrolled students.
 Before enrolling in this program, please be sure that you meet the requirements for this visa.

-All participants will be required to apply for and acquire a work and holiday visa (subclass 462) in order to participate in this program.
+Participants with U.S. Citizenship will be required to apply for and acquire a work and holiday visa (subclass 462) in order to participate in this program.
 To be eligible for this visa, you must:

 - be between the ages of 18-30;